metablaster/WindowsFirewallRuleset/README.md

 - Software or Windows updates may rename executables or their locations, also user accounts may be renamed by Administrator, therefore it's important to reload specific rules from time to time as needed to update firewall for system changes that may happen at any time.
+- Before deploying firewall it is recommended to update system and user programs on target computer including Windows store apps, especially if system is fresh installed because updating later may require to re-load some rules.

 [Table of Contents](#table-of-contents)